 Right now it lives on Samsung phones and, while Samsung is making announcements left, right and centre about Bixby coming to TVs and fridges, unlike its rivals, there is no smart speaker to bring it all together – at least not yet.
 Bixby is also not as mature in its abilities and accuracy as its rivals, leading some to discount it before it's really got going.

-We're not one to leave an AI assistant out, completists as we are and there's a lot of potential given how much Samsung kit is already in our homes.
+We're not one to leave an AI assistant out, though, completists as we are, and there's a lot of potential given how much Samsung kit is already in our homes.
 Here's our essential guide to Bixby.

 Bixby: What can it do?